What is the Royal Navy Design System?

 The Royal Navy Design System provides visual templates and code samples enabling the rapid delivery of design work and production ready code.
 This allows functional prototypes to be quickly tested with users and iterated frequently based on feedback.

-Royal Navy users of NELSON systems have a consistent experience when switching between applications.
+Royal Navy users have a consistent experience when switching between applications.
 This reduces the need to learn new systems and reduces training times.
 Guidance around each component and pattern ensures that design elements always have a consistent behaviour, for example, a red button would always indicate a destructive action such as ‘delete’.

 How does the Design System align with Royal Navy principles?